(5) actual or potential harm to public safety; and

-(b) Notice of the immediate suspension shall be served on the law enforcement officer, the governmental agency, the chief executive of the municipality, and state the reason for suspension within seven days.
+(b) Notice of the immediate suspension shall be served on the law enforcement officer, the employing agency, the chief executive of the employing agency, and state the reason for suspension within seven days.

-(c) Upon service of the notice, the law enforcement officer shall have 30 days to request to be heard by the Panel.
-The hearing, if requested by the licensee, shall follow the hearing procedures as outlined in subsection (h) of Section 6.3 of this Act.
+(c) Upon service of the notice, the law enforcement officer's employing agency shall have 30 days to request to be heard by the Panel.
+The hearing, if requested by the officer, shall follow the hearing procedures as outlined in subsection (h) of Section 6.3 of this Act.
 In the hearing, the written communication and any other evidence obtained therewith may be introduced as evidence against the law enforcement officer; provided however, the law enforcement officer, or their counsel, shall have the opportunity to discredit, impeach and submit evidence rebutting such evidence to explain why the officer's certification should not be suspended or why the suspension should be shortened.
 The law enforcement officer may also present any rebuttal evidence of mitigating factors.

 (d) The Panel shall review the recommendation from the administrative law judge regarding the suspension, and if the Panel finds that the proof is evident or the presumption great that the officer has committed the offense charged, the Panel can sustain or reduce the length of the suspension.
 If the Panel does not find that the proof is evident or the presumption great that the officer has committed the offense charged, the Panel can reverse the suspension.

 (e) Findings and conclusions made in hearing for an emergency suspension shall not be binding on any party in any subsequent proceeding under this Act.

 (f) A Panel member acting in good faith, and not in a willful and wanton manner, in accordance with this Section, shall not, as a result of such actions, be subject to criminal prosecution or civil damages, including but not limited to lost wages.